 Washington Law Review will soon be seeking submissions from current UW Law students for publication in Washington Law Review Online.
-One selected paper will be published in Washington Law Review Online as a student Comment, and the author will win a cash prize of $500, thanks to law firm Lane Powell.
-The accepted paper will go through rounds of edits by WLR editors, and be published in 2021.
+One selected paper will be published in Washington Law Review Online as a student comment, and the author will win a prize of $1,000, thanks to law firm Lane Powell.
+The accepted paper will go through rounds of edits by WLR editors during Spring Quarter, and be published in 2024.

-WLR will accept submissions from UW Law students who are currently 2Ls, 3Ls, MJs, LLMs or Ph.D. candidates.
-We will only accept papers that have not been previously published.
+WLR will accept submissions from UW Law students who are currently 2Ls, 3Ls, LLMs, or MJs.
+We will also not accept submissions from current WLR members.

 WLR publishes pieces for a general legal audience and invites authors to submit papers on all topics.
 WLR embraces a multi-faceted, intersectional approach to legal issues relevant to the Pacific Northwest and Alaska.
 We seek to respond to the overdue and critical need for diverse voices in law; primarily voices that have been historically underrepresented in our legal community.
 To that end, WLR is particularly interested in submissions from scholars of color, submissions that address legal issues facing historically marginalized communities, and submissions that discuss legal issues specific to the Pacific Northwest and the Ninth Circuit.